ktkieshiatownes/ktkieshiatownes/README.md

 ### *About me:*  <img align="center" src="https://raw.githubusercontent.com/innng/innng/master/assets/kyubey.gif" height="40" />

-*Resourceful Junior Data Analyst seeking to acquire an entry level permanent Data Analyst position.
-Where I can further develop my skills and grow professionally by taking on* *new responsibilities, troubleshooting and resolving issues using my overall body of education (a Bachelor’s in Information Technology) & experience (10+ years of Data* *Entry/Customer Service & 5+ years of Desktop Support).*
+*Resourceful Junior Data Analyst seeking to acquire a full-time (permanent) entry level position.
+Where I can further develop my skills and grow professionally by taking on* *new responsibilities, troubleshooting and resolving issues using my overall body of education & experience (10+ years of Data* *Entry/Customer Service & 5+ years of Desktop Support).*

 <h3 align="center"> Presently, I'm a Remote Tier 2 - IT Support Specialist at Esquire Deposition Solutions. </h3>

-- *I'm an aspiring Junior Data Analyst.*

 - *I am a Fordham University alumnus.*